learningdevopsfromscratch/early-access/README.md

   12. We're now ready to add the integration test to our GitHub actions CI flow!
 Open up `ci.yaml` and add these extra blocks of code
       ```yaml
-          # This will run our name api in the background so our GitHub actions doesn't get stuck!
-          # It runs on the background using some special Linux commands such as `nohup` and `&`
           - name: Start the Name API in the Background
             run: |
               python -m pip install --upgrade pip